NASA-AMMOS/slim/README.md

 The list is sorted alphabetically and is continually being added to.

-## Documentation Hosting
+## Documentation

-Best practice documentation hosting solutions for:
+Best practice documentation solutions for:
-* Choice of documentation hosting for user / devevelopment / administrative guides & specifications, including API references, forum discussions, etc.
+* Choice of documentation building, hosting, editing for user / devevelopment / administrative guides & specifications, including API references, forum discussions, etc.
   * Ex.
 GH Pages, ReadTheDocs, GitBook, Wikis etc.
 * Reference architecture for templating & auto-generation of documentation artifacts
 * Instantiation of documentation hosts and examples

-See [here](https://nasa-ammos.github.io/slim/documentation-hosting/) for more details.
+See [here](https://nasa-ammos.github.io/slim/documentation/) for more details.

 ## Continuous Testing